Male Infertility Treatment

 In TESE (testicular sperm extraction) sperm is either removed directly from the testicles or obtained through a biopsy (tissue sample).
 This surgery is usually performed under local anesthesia with no general sedation and can be done in the procedure area at Pacific Fertility Center.
 As with MESA, retrieved sperm is injected into the egg (ICSI).
 TESE is often recommended for men with poor sperm production in the testicles and no sperm in the ejaculate.
 It is also recommended in cases of Azoospermia, where there are no sperm in the epididymus, the tube connecting the testicle with the vas deferens.
 Usually, the TESE procedure releases only enough sperm for one round of IVF, thus it may need to be repeated for subsequent rounds.

-As mentioned earlier, with most cases of male factor infertility, a Pacific Fertility Center doctor will be recommending that a patient see one of the two andrologists we work with:
+As mentioned earlier, with most cases of male factor infertility, a Pacific Fertility Center doctor will be recommending that a patient see one of the two andrologists we work with for male fertility treatment.
+Both are located in Northern California: